The Way of God in the Concept of Good and Evil

-Words are just concepts, we cannot objectively point to good and evil and say that it can be literally found at a particular place, or send it in an envelope to someone at a particular location.
-We cannot see the wind, but we can see that it is similar to good and evil and observe the effects on things that we can objectively see.
-A cool breeze on a hot summer’s day, or a hurricane’s devastating aftermath can be defined by its cause and effect.
-It may be also defined as good or evil within the context of a certain belief system.
+We must understand that words are just concepts.
+It is not a tangible object that we can put in an envelope and send it to someone at a particular location.
+However, although we cannot see the wind, most equate good and evil from their observance observe that have an effect on things that we can objectively see.
+A cool breeze on a hot summer’s day or a hurricane’s devastating aftermath can be defined by its cause and effect.
+It may be also defined as good or evil within the context of one's belief system.

 The chart below may give come insight in what may be the influence behind an individual's beliefs.

-Here are some questions in considering the existence of the God in the concept of good and evil:
+Here are some questions some have asked when considering the existence of the God in the concepts of good and evil:

-- Wouldn't a God, who is all powerful, destroy evil?
+Wouldn't God, if He is all-powerful destroy evil?

-The answer from a theistic perspective is that a good God is destroying, will destroy, and ultimately has victory over evil.
-Objectively, we can see the effects of evil everywhere.
-God gives some revelation to His followers as to why evil exists through Scripture.
+The answer from a theistic perspective is that an all good God will destroy evil that He has allowed in this world.
+Objectively, we can see the effects of evil everywhere in the world because God has allowed it for His purposes.

-In our North American culture, we want things right now and have no patience.
-We want gratification and instant proof without truly and honestly attempting the task of seeking, which often takes a measurable amount of time and patience to resolve.
+In most culture today, we want things right now and have no patience to wait for them.
+We want instant gratification and demand proof without honestly taking on the task ourselves of seeking truth that will take time and patience to resolve.